sanderdekroon/Gutenberg-ChatGPT/README.md

 Tired of writing your own blog posts?
 Don't have any inspiration?
 No more!
 Use ChatGPT to write your next post.
 Simply type in your prompt and let the magic of ✨AI✨ do the work for you!

+## No longer maintained
+This was a for fun project and is no longer actively maintained.

 ## 📋 TL;DR
 > - A small plugin that adds a 'ChatGPT' block to the Gutenberg editor
 > - Type in your prompt and it will put the output of ChatGPT in a paragraph for you